 10 Ways to Act Like Grandma and Save Money

 Grandma was a master gardener.
 She relied on her trusty garden to grow most of the produce that her family would eat for the year.
 She grew corn, potatoes, tomatoes, carrots, greens, lettuces, beans, root vegetables, peas, onions, fruit, and more.
 She started her seeds in early in the year and gardened in the spring, summer, and fall, and she knew how to fertilize her soil with compost and organic matter.
 If she had enough leftover produce, she would sell her goodies to the community.

 Preserve your food

-Grandma was the queen of “putting up” food for the winter.
-She canned tomatoes, green beans, and more.
+Grandma was the queen of "putting up" food for the winter.
+She canned or froze tomatoes, green beans, and more.
 She would pickle her cucumbers, make jams and relishes, freeze corn and peas, and make large batches of marinara sauce from the abundance of tomatoes coming out of the garden.
 Root vegetables were kept in a root cellar and kept cool and dry to extend their life.
 She used the best of the season and preserved it while it was at its peak of freshness.

 Cook from Scratch